Moul History, Family Crest & Coats of Arms

 Early Origins of the Moul family

 The surname Moul was first found in Roxburghshire, where they held a family seat as a Clan and conjecturally descended from Eustace the Sheriff of Huntingdon who held his lands of Molesworth in Huntingdon from Countess Judith a relative of Duke William of Normandy at the taking of the Domesday Book survey in 1086 A.D.
 A branch of this distinguished family moved north in 1124 in the train of King David of Scotland (Earl David of Huntingdon) and were granted lands in the upper half of Morebattle in Roxburghshire.

-Important Dates for the Moul family
+Early History of the Moul family

 This web page shows only a small excerpt of our Moul research.
 Another 184 words (13 lines of text) covering the years 1152, 1490, 1566, 1575, 1590, 1603, and 1624 are included under the topic Early Moul History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Molle, Moll, Mow, Mowe and others.

 Early Notables of the Moul family (pre 1700)